Sparsh101AI/Sparsh101AI/README.md

         ],
         "📚favorite_books": [
-            "What If?: Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe", "Ikigai - The japanese way of life",
-            "48 laws of power",
+            "What If?: Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe", "Ikigai - The japanese secret to a long and happy life", "48 laws of power",
             "I had that same dream again"
         ],